Course Title: Law and Ethics for Health Professionals

 1. Examine how major laws and regulations guide health care and public health practice.

-2. Apply theoretical frameworks and code of ethics to decision-making related to specific example cases in professional practice.
+2. Apply theoretical frameworks and code of conduct to decision-making related to specific example cases in professional practice.

 3. Reflect on the concepts of duty of care, standards of care and scope of practice and how these relate to record keeping, professional behaviours and protecting patient safety.